telstra/MessagingAPI-SDK-python/README.md

 ### Send Message

 Send a message to a mobile number, or to multiple mobile numbers.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/sendMessages>.

 The function `telstra.messaging.v3.message.send` can be used to send a message.
 It takes the following arguments:

 - `to`: The destination address, expected to be a phone number of the form `+614XXXXXXXX` or `04XXXXXXXX`.
 - `from_`: This will be either "privateNumber", one of your Virtual Numbers or your senderName.
-- `message_content`(Either one of messageContent or multimedia is required): The content of the message.
+- `message_content`(Either one of messageContent or multimedia is required).
+  The content of the message.
-- `multimedia` (Either one of messageContent or multimedia is required): MMS multimedia content.
+- `multimedia` (Either one of messageContent or multimedia is required).
+  MMS multimedia content.
 - `retry_timeout` (optional): How many minutes you asked the server to keep trying to send the message.
 - `schedule_send` (optional): The time (in Central Standard Time) the message is scheduled to send.
 - `delivery_notification` (optional): If set to true, you will receive a notification to the statusCallbackUrl when your SMS is delivered (paid feature).
 - `status_callback_url` (optional): The URL the API will call when the status of the message changes.
 - `tags` (optional): Any customisable tags assigned to the message.

 Raises `telstra.messaging.v3.exceptions.MessageError` if anything goes wrong.

-The dataclass `telstra.messaging.v3.message.Multimedia` can be used to build an mms payload.
+The dataclass `telstra.messaging.v3.message.Multimedia`
+can be used to build an mms payload.
 It takes the following arguments:

 - `type`: The content type of the attachment, for example `image/png`.
 - `filename` (optional): Optional field, for example `image.png`.